-Under Alternative 2 would be the project area.
-Although sited in a different location, the geology of and soil types found at the Former SRF are similar to those described under Alternative 1; thus, the level of impacts would not differ from those of Alternative 1.
+Under Alternative 2, the Former SRF would be the project area.
+Although sited in a different location, the geology of and soil types found at the Former SRF are similar to those described under Alternative 1; thus, impacts would not differ from those of Alternative 1.

-Under Alternative 2 would be the project area.
-Although sited in a different location, the geology of and soil types found at the Former SRF are similar to those described under Alternative 1; thus, the level of impacts would not differ from those of Alternative 1.
+Under Alternative 2, the Former SRF would be the project area.
+Although sited in a different location, the geology of and soil types found at the Former SRF are similar to those described under Alternative 1; thus, impacts would not differ from those of Alternative 1.